AngelTerrones/V-Algol/README.md

 The instruction-level tests are from the [riscv-tests](http://riscv.org/software-tools/riscv-tests/) repository.
 The original makefile has been modified to use the toolchain from [GNU MCU Eclipse](https://gnu-mcu-eclipse.github.io/).

-To compile the RISC-V instruction-level tests:
+To compile the RISC-V instruction-level tests, benchmarks and extra-tests:

 > $ make compile-tests

-To compile the RISC-V benchmarks:

-> $ make compile-benchmarks

 ### Validate cores
 To validate the cores using the [validation suit](http://riscv.org/software-tools/riscv-tests/) (No VCD dumps):

 > $ make run-algol-tests

-To run the benchmarks (no test output, no dumps):

-> $ make run-algol-benchmarks

 To run the model with a single `.elf` file: